 Coinbase launched its trading platform in 2015.
 Dubbed Coinbase Exchange, trading was the natural expansion to its already popular buying and selling brokerage service.
 The product was rebranded in 2016 to Global Digital Asset Exchange or GDAX, and later in 2018 to the current Coinbase Pro.

-The main difference between the consumer-facing platform (Coinbase.com) and Coinbase Pro is that the latter provides tools only reserved to traders.
-These include charting software with trading indicators, a real-time updated order book, and margin trading with up to 3x leverage.
+The key distinction between the consumer-facing platform (Coinbase.com) and Coinbase Pro is that the latter provides tools only reserved to traders.
+Charting software with trading indicators, a real-time updated order book, and margin trading with up to 3x leverage are just a few of the features available.
 Also, fees on the Pro platform are significantly lower than buying and selling on the consumer platform.

-Coinbase Prime is another service that merges both consumer and Pro trading features into one package but is offered to institutional investors.
+Coinbase Prime merges both consumer and Pro trading features into one package, however it only available to institutional investors.
 The service is built for fund managers, hedge funds, family offices, endowments, and sovereign wealth funds that require access to deep liquidity pools.
 Additionally, Prime gives its users access to the Coinbase OTC desk for high-volume one-on-one crypto trades between buyers and sellers.

 Staking is the act of participating in transaction validation and blockchain governance within a Proof of Stake (PoS) network by holding an amount of the network’s native cryptocurrency.

 Cryptocurrency staking is becoming more popular as more PoS blockchains launch.
 Ethereum, the second most valuable blockchain network by market cap after Bitcoin, is also undergoing an upgrade to switch its consensus mechanism from ETH mining to staking.
-This has also contributed to the popularity of staking.
+Therefore, staking’s popularity has risen as a result of this.